gokulnair2001/Dock-Version-Info/README.md

 * Once the user clicks it they will get into a Item-form where they need to fill certain fields, like title, body, reminder time and etc.
-* In order to make users work easy I have provided various Dock tools which will help them to add item body very easily and that to hassle free.
+* In order to make this work easy and hastle free we have provided some exceptional tools that are:
-* The tools are:

 1. OCR Support for image
 2. OCR suport for scanning documents
-3. Voice Recogniton
+3. Voice Recogniton Bot

+* **We would like to inform you, this tools would run locally on your device and this won't collect any personal information from you**

-* User can use any of these feature to add the body of item.
+* User can use any of these feature to add the body of Dock item.

 <img src="https://user-images.githubusercontent.com/56252259/118239310-39670600-b4b7-11eb-8326-0ac05a450960.png" width="300" height="550" align="center" />

 ## 5. Dock Support Menu

 * User can perform variety of actions on their Dock items, which are:

 1. Edit Dock
 2. Completed Item
 3. Incomplete Item
 4. Share
-5. Add Reminder
+5. Add Default Reminder

 <img src="https://user-images.githubusercontent.com/56252259/118239980-0e30e680-b4b8-11eb-9c8f-0f0cb4fda039.png" width="300" height="550" align="center" />

 ## 6. Dock Item History/Score

-* Now the best part is user can keep a track of their Dock items done and sill remaining, according to which the user will be proide a score from the app.
+* Now the best part is user can keep a track of their Dock items completed and sill remaining, according to which the user will be provided a score from the app.
-* To view the Dock History/Score click on the second button from the at the top.
+* To view the Dock History/Score click on the second button from the right at the top.

 <img src="https://user-images.githubusercontent.com/56252259/118240220-5ea84400-b4b8-11eb-9131-5fcb67684ea2.png" width="300" height="550" align="center" />

-* The the user will get a pop up of their Dock item history and score
+* Then the user will get a pop up of their Dock item history and score

 <img src="https://user-images.githubusercontent.com/56252259/118240822-0cb3ee00-b4b9-11eb-908c-373d15cd7189.png" width="300" height="550" align="center" />

 ## 7. Notification Edits

 * Another best part of Dock is you can edit your reminder/notification according to your need, so to edit notification you can get into the settings page where you will get the notifications option.

 <img src="https://user-images.githubusercontent.com/56252259/118242945-81882780-b4bb-11eb-86b5-90ccfee0abb4.png" width="300" height="550" align="center" />

 ## 8. iCloud Policy

 * Dock supports iCloud sync among your iOS devices, inorder to get you always into the ecosystem.
-So you dont need to worry if you lost/change your iPhone.
-I must suggest you to have a look on iCloud usage decription provided in the settings page.
+So you dont need to worry if you lost/change your device.
+We would really suggest you to have a look on iCloud usage decription provided in the settings page.

 <img src="https://user-images.githubusercontent.com/56252259/118297481-d5b2fc00-b4fb-11eb-8e80-41f139afb90d.png" width="300" height="550" align="center" />

 * Using iCloud and its formalities are fully dependent on the user.
 If the user want at any point of time they can disable iCloud.
-Inorder to disable it you can visit the setting page of iPhone directly or you can use Dock to get there by clicking here:
+Inorder to disable it you can visit the settings page of iOS device directly or you can use Dock to get there by clicking here:

 <img src="https://user-images.githubusercontent.com/56252259/118297691-1f034b80-b4fc-11eb-8223-85eb147da56d.png" width="300" height="550" align="center" />